Baralga/baralga/application/trunk/baralga-core/README.txt

 == Further Development ==
  * Support for portable version for removable devices.
  * Installer without JRE included.
- * Smart filters for current week of the year, current year and current month.
+ * Smart filters for the current year.

 == Baralga Version 1.3.1 ==
 Functionality
  * Filter for week of the year.
+ * Smart filters for the current week of the year and current month.

 Misc
  * Libraries upgraded.